psychemedia/storytelling-notes/twa-sisters-binnorie.md

 Whan your Isabel lyes in the deip!

 17 'My deir, how can ye sleip bot pain
-Whan she by her cruel sister is slain! '
+Whan she by her cruel sister is slain!'

 18 Up raise he sune, in frichtfu mude:
 'Busk ye, my meiny, and seik the flude.'